-The JSON-RPC 2.0 plugin in OpenDaylight supports both ODL as server and as a client with ZMQ, HTTP and Websocket.
-HTTP can be used only with requester and responder pattern.
+The JSON-RPC 2.0 plugin in OpenDaylight supports both ODL as server and as a client with ZMQ.
+HTTP support will be added in future versions.

 2.3 Additional Information

 JSON-RPC 2.0 is primarily intended for developers of interfaces and extensions that are used to connect OpenDaylight to external systems.
 For additional information, please see the JSON-RPC Developer Guide.